ashkan-maleki/tasky_community/README.md

-# tasky_community
+# tasky-community
-an app that helps you build your action plan
+community version of tasky. tasky is software that helps you create your action plan. the suitable python version for this software is Python 3.6.9.